MARYLAND: MODERATE REGULATIONS

 The Maryland Homeschool Law does not require you to meet any specific qualifications in order to homeschool.

 Days Of Instruction

-The Maryland Homeschool Law requires you to teach on a regular basis during the school year.
-You must teach a minimum of as many hours as is necessary for the students to meet the standard achievement level for their grade.
+The Maryland Homeschool Law requires homeschool students to study on a regular basis during the school year.
+They must study a minimum of as many hours as is necessary for them to meet the standard achievement level for their grade.

 (See legal reference #2: C(c))

-The Maryland Homeschool Law requires you to teach the following 8 educational subjects as part of your homeschool curriculum:
+The Maryland Homeschool Law requires homeschool students to study the following 8 educational subjects as part of their homeschool curriculum: